-If a student has a compelling reason to do a 3-credit field placement, he or she should consult with the Director of the M.A. in Christian Ministries to discuss potential ideas.
+If a student has a compelling reason to do a 3-credit field placement, he or she should consult with the Director of the MACM to discuss potential ideas.
 A student in a field placement will be expected not only to do field work but also to produce an academic paper on some aspect of the experience.
 Details are worked out with the faculty mentor.
 A grade is assigned based on the student's performance in ministry and his or her performance on the academic paper.